Undergraduate Teacher Education Pathway (UTEP)

 Can I minor in education?

 A minor in education is not offered.

 The Undergraduate Teacher Education Pathways (UTEP) programs are not designed for students pursuing second baccalaureate degrees.
-Candidates should plan to apply to one of our graduate programs leading to teacher certification.
+Candidates should apply to one of our graduate programs leading to teacher certification.

-Does Undergraduate Teacher Education Pathways (UTEP) offer dual certificate programs?
+Does the Undergraduate Teacher Education Pathway (UTEP) offer dual certification programs?

 The Undergraduate Teacher Education Pathway does not offer dual certification programs.
 UTEP graduates are encouraged to pursue a graduate program that will lead to certification in another area to obtain dual certification.
 However, the Graduate Pathway does offer a variety of dual teacher certification programs.

-If I work in a school, can I complete fieldwork experiences at my job?
+If I work at a school, can I complete fieldwork experiences at my job?